linode/docs/docs/guides/platform/get-started/getting-started/index.md

 1. Enter your billing and payment information.
 A valid credit or debit card must be used when creating an account, though additional payment methods (like Google Pay and PayPal) are available once the account is active.

 Most accounts are activated instantly, but some require manual review prior to activation.
-If your account is not immediately activated, you will receive an email with additional instructions.

 {{< note >}}
-Newly created Linode accounts have restrictions on ports `25`, `465`, and `587` applied to Compute Instances, which prevents instances from sending email.
-If you'd like to send email, review the [Running a Mail Server](/docs/email/running-a-mail-server/#sending-email-on-linode) guide, then [open a ticket](https://cloud.linode.com/support/tickets?type=closed&drawerOpen=true) with our Support team.
+***Sending* email:** Newly created Linode accounts have restrictions on ports `25`, `465`, and `587` applied to Compute Instances, which prevent instances from sending email.
+If you'd like to send email on a Compute Instance, review the [Running a Mail Server](/docs/email/running-a-mail-server/#sending-email-on-linode) guide, then [open a ticket](https://cloud.linode.com/support/tickets?type=closed&drawerOpen=true) with our Support team.
 {{</ note >}}

 Once your account has been created, consider **enabling 2FA** to prevent unauthorized access.
 Anyone that has access to your account may be able to delete your services, add new ones, and reset the root password on your Compute Instances to gain access to them.
 See [Cloud Manager Security Controls](/docs/guides/linode-manager-security-controls/) for instructions on enabling 2FA.
 If you are logging in with a third party provider, consider adding 2FA through that provider.